 - 1. The student's course work must be approved by the area faculty advisor. - 2.
-During the student's first year, he or she must take a minimum of four courses per semester and must achieve at least a 3.0 (B) grade point average in the first year. - 3.
 The student is expected to attend all research seminars organized in the finance area during the student's tenure in the Ph.D. program.
 Moreover, during each semester of the second and third years, the student must write a short summary and critical comments on two papers presented in the research seminar during the semester.
 These reviews are to be submitted to the area advisor and will be graded by a subset of area faculty for a Pass/Fail grade.

-- 4. Students are expected to be fully engaged in research during all the summers, including the summer of their first year, of their tenure in the Ph.D. program. - 5.
+- 3. Students are expected to be fully engaged in research during all the summers, including the summer of their first year, of their tenure in the Ph.D. program. - 4.
 Students must have a Jones School finance faculty member who has agreed to serve as their dissertation advisor by January 1 of their third year in the program.